If you have sustained damage or injury and you believe Council is responsible, you may lodge a claim for Council’s consideration.

 Council treats all claims seriously and the circumstances surrounding claims are investigated fully before making an informed decision; therefore, to ensure the accuracy of Council’s investigation and, to ensure Council’s investigation is not prejudiced, all claims are to be made as soon as practically possible and must be received in writing.

-How are claims considered
+How claims are considered

 Claims for injury or damage are considered against the requirements of the Civil Liability Act 2003 (the Act) and common law (law developed by judges using precedents).